bombchus/z64-music-wiki/docs/basic/categories.md

             # OOTR categories: https://thesounddefense.github.io/musicgroups/
             ootr: ["Fields", "Dungeon"]

-        # Place your custom samples here e.g. - "my_sound.zsound": "0x12345678"
+        # Place custom samples here e.g. - "my_sound.zsound": "0x12345678"
-        # If you have no custom samples then leave the key and value empty
+        # If no custom samples are used, then leave the key and value empty
         samples:
             - "": ""

-    # Optional plain text metadata to also be contained within the metadata.yml file
+    # Optional plain text metadata to also be contained within the metadata.yml file.
-    # This could be used for accreditation or something else, doesn't need to use
+    # This could be used for accreditation or something else.
-    # the same format To make multiline keys you need to use the character ">" after
+    # To make multiline keys you need to use the character ">" after the key.
-    # the key e.g. "accreditation: >"
+    # e.g. "accreditation: >"
     accreditation: >
         Origin Game:        <placeholder>
         Song Name:          <placeholder>